MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_10_Enable just-in-time access on VMs.md

     module: 'Module 03 - Configure and manage threat protection by using Microsoft Defender for Cloud'
 ---

-# Lab 10: Enable just-in-time access on a VMs
+# Lab 10: Enable just-in-time access on VMs

 # Student lab manual